-Are there any requirements regarding overseas interns, clinical placements, or work experience opportunities?
+Are there any requirements regarding overseas internships, clinical placements, or work experience opportunities for international students?

 Occasionally, an Aotearoa | New Zealand physiotherapy clinic may receive an enquiry from an overseas student or University wanting to do their clinical placements, an internship, or gain work experience with them.